Karagul/lecture-source-py/source/rst/geom_series.rst

 -  interest rates and present values of streams of payouts from assets

-These and other applications illustrate the wise crack that **in economics, a little knowledge of geometric series goes a long way**
+These and other applications prove the truth of the wise crack that **in economics, a little knowledge of geometric series goes a long way**

-Geometric series: key formulas
+Geometric Series: Key Formulas
 ===============================

 To start, we let :math:`c` be a real number that lies strictly between